Our Team.

 PhD Candidate

-Connor Rettinger is currently pursuing an M.Sc in Geography within the faculty of Geography, Environment, and Geomatics at the University of Ottawa.
+Connor Rettinger is currently pursuing a PhD in Geography within the faculty of Geography, Environment, and Geomatics at the University of Ottawa.
 He also is a practicing Environmental Professional In-training (EPt) since August 2022, specializing in Environment, Health, and Safety, as well as Fisheries/Wildlife.
 Before joining the EPSG, Connor completed his undergraduate degree at the University of Waterloo, majoring in urban planning.
 He also specialized in Environmental Planning and Management while obtaining an Environmental Assessment diploma.
 Connor's research interests include environmental policy, environmental change in cold regions, and wildlife conservation.

 Louis Frank